soheilraeiss/Computational-Biology/README.md

 # Computational-Biology

-When Math Meets Life: Unraveling the Secrets of Biology Through Computation
+# When Math Meets Life: Unraveling the Secrets of Biology Through Computation

-This interdisciplinary research paper by **Seyyed Soheil Raeiss Sadati** presents a comprehensive exploration of the **computational and mathematical approaches** that are revolutionizing biological research and addressing complex challenges that traditional biological methods cannot solve independently.
+This interdisciplinary research paper presents a comprehensive exploration of the **computational and mathematical approaches** that are revolutionizing biological research and addressing complex challenges that traditional biological methods cannot solve independently.

-# Core Focus and Contribution
+## **Core Focus and Contribution**

 The paper demonstrates how **biology, mathematics, and computer science** converge to tackle fundamental biological problems, with particular emphasis on **machine learning algorithms** and **computational modeling techniques**.
 The research addresses the critical gap where biological complexity exceeds the analytical capabilities of conventional biological approaches, necessitating sophisticated mathematical and computational interventions.